phyxolog/mpsd/README.md

 ## Overview

-The Multi-Pattern Streams Detector is a file scanning and extraction command-line tool designed to detect and extract various stream types (formats) within a binary file.
+Multi-Pattern Streams Detector is a file scanning and extraction command-line tool designed to detect and extract various stream types (formats) within a binary file.
 Uses the Aho-Corasick algorithm for efficient multi-pattern searching and processes files using memory-mapped I/O for performance.

 ## Usage